mgorav/data-health-service/README.md

-# BI Data Health As Service Using Graph DB
+# Data Health As Service Using Graph DB

 In this blog I will "**Health Of The Data**" and I would "**_Data Health As Service_**" using Graph DB